 Jerry Ipsen, MBA is a Certified Fraud Examiner and has traveled internationally conducting due diligence on several real estate projects.
 In addition, Jerry spent more than four years as a Private Investigator and while in banking, originated more than $94 million in commercial real estate loan transactions.
 To his credit, Jerry has written $800 million plus in real estate specific business plans.

-My practice focuses on commercial real estate as well as working with business and nonprofits prior to and following financial audits as well as conducting a financial due diligence for commercial real estate. - Jerry Ipsen, CFE, MBA
+My practice focuses on commercial real estate as well as working with business and nonprofits, helping them to build strong internal controls by creating necessary policy and procedures. - Jerry Ipsen, CFE, MBA